 When I drove for a living, I didn’t have a so-called relief driver, so the costs are all to me.
 The costs are the vehicle rental, fuel costs and season parking charges.

 I don’t have to worry about insurance, road tax and maintenance cost.
 The cost is in the daily rental that I pay.

 For taxis, they are now converting their fleet to hybrid and electric cars.
 Diesel cars are being phased out.
 For private hire vehicles (PHV) there are petrol-driven, hybrids and electric cars.

-Below is a table showing the costs of driving the various types of cars.
-These figures are from my experience in driving.
-Usually the average daily mileage is around 250km.
+Below is a table showing the costs of driving the several types of cars.
+These figures are from my experience of driving.
+Usually, the average daily mileage is around 250km.

 |Vehicle Type||Daily Rental||Fuel Cost||Total Daily Cost|